aheissenberger/vlang-vlq/_docs/vlq.md

 ```v
 fn decode(mut input io.Reader) ?i64
 ```
  Decode a single VLQ value from the input stream, returning the value.   # Range   Supports all numbers that can be represented by a sign bit and a 63 bit  absolute value: `[-(2^63 - 1), 2^63 - 1]`.
-Note that `i64::MIN = -(2^63)` cannot be represented in that form, and this  function will return `Error::Overflowed` when attempting to decode it.
+Note that `i64::MIN = -(2^63)` cannot be represented in that form, and this  NOT IMPLEMENTED: function will return `Error::Overflowed` when attempting to decode it.

 [[Return to contents]](#Contents)